Aging Well

 Live life with purpose and passion.
 We live each day to its fullest when we can live according to our values.

 Try not to make assumptions.
-Ask questions to avoid misunderstanding can prevent conflict, drama, and sadness.
+Ask questions to avoid misunderstanding.
+This will prevent conflict, drama, and sadness.

 Find humor.
 Laughter increases antibodies to fight disease and infection, as well as decreases the stress hormone cortisol.